djoven89/zentyal-aws/docs/zentyal-certificates.en.md

     smtpd_tls_cert_file = /etc/letsencrypt/live/mail.icecrown.es/fullchain.pem
     ```

-4. Modificamos la otra plantilla `dovecot.conf.mas` para el servicio Dovecot (IMAP/POP3):
+4. We modify the other `dovecot.conf.mas` template for the Dovecot service (IMAP/POP3):

     ```text
     ## Custom certificates issued on 18-02-2023 by Daniel